First of all here are the best links available to help you understand our cap situation and rules.

 4.5-5 million- The amount our rookie class should roughly count against our cap.
 (Brockers the 14th overall last year counted 2.164 Million against the rams cap last year, Mychal Kendricks the 46th overall pick last year count just over 1 million against the eagles cap last year thats roughly 3.75 million to our 2 first rounders, plus we'll have a few other picks counting less as well)

 Easiest way to calculate for yourself- Go to the spotrac website referenced above.
-Look at the cap hits and how much remaining signing bonus money we have spread out on each player by clicking on their name.
-IF you cut that player ignore their base salary and just use the signing bonus money as a cap hit.
+Look at the cap hits and how much renaming signing bonus money we have spread out on each player by clicking on their name.
+IF you cut that player ignore their base salary and just used the signing bonus money as a cap hit.
 Choose to spread it out over 1 or 2 years.
 Keep in mind spreading it out over 2 years can be very helpful but just creates more dead money down the road.

 Ways to save without using June 1st rule and piling up dead money for 2014 as well